Are you sure you want to remove this item from your Recipe Box?

 Store-bought angel food cake gets gussied up with a few simple fixings, and suddenly it’s a fancy dessert.

-Enter this pretty-in-pink dessert that’ll blow everyone away.
-Worth the effort?
-We think so.
+Enter this pretty-in-pink crowd-pleaser that’ll blow everyone away.

 On the other hand, you could whip up a 20-minute classic and still please everyone.